NickRyden/counter-the-hunt/notes.md

 the channel in use and the Cryptography a device is utilising (WEP, WAP, WPA2 etc)

 ## Discussions on limitations
 What if the device following you is recursively using a MAC changer to regularly change their MAC address.
+Again, chances are that even if stalkers or state-backed operatives are using surveillance devices, that a perpetrator entering an area will still have a phone one them.
+If the same device is in your vicinity, there is a decent chance you're being followed.

 ## Calculating approximate distance from signal strength and frequency